ibm-cloud-docs/Registry/container-registry-cli.md

 ## `ibmcloud cr retention-policy-set`
 {: #bx_cr_retention_policy_set}

 Set a policy to retain the specified number of images for each repository within a namespace in {{site.data.keyword.registrylong_notm}}.
 All other images in the namespace are deleted.
-When you set a policy it runs interactively, subsequently it runs on a daily basis.
+When you set a policy it runs interactively, then it runs daily.
 You can set only one policy in each namespace.
 {: shortdesc}

 You can choose whether to exclude all untagged images from the total number of images that you decide to retain.